-It would be easy to add record updates, as in the work of Ohori, but more difficult to handle record extension, as in the work of Wand [Wan87] or Rémy [Rem89].
-Jones [Jon92a] has shown how to embed Rémy's system of extensible records by extending unification to an AC theory for records and using (multi-parameter) type classes for stating the absence of fields in a record.
-Both updates and extensions are however omitted here for simplicity.
+It would be easy to add record updates, as in the work of Ohori, but more difficult to handle record extension, as in the work of Wand [Wan87] or Remy [Rem89].
+Updates are however omitted here for simplicity.

 Leaving open for the moment the type of selector functions, the system presented so far corresponds roughly to the way records are defined in Standard ML.
 Selectors are treated in Standard ML as overloaded functions.
 As with all overloaded functions, the type of the argument of a selector has to be known statically; if it isn't, an overloading resolution error results.